Orders, decorations, and medals of the Canadian provinces: Provincial and territorial orders

-In all provinces except Quebec, the provincial honours are presented by the relevant Lieutenant Governor.
+In all provinces except Quebec, the provincial honours are presented by the relevant Lieutenant-Governor.
 The territorial honours are presented by their respective Commissioner.

 Most provincial orders only have one grade, or level, which is membership.
 The only province that has a multi-level order system is Quebec: the National Order of Quebec has three grades (in descending order of grade): Grand Officer (GOQ), Officer (OQ), and Knight (CQ).

 The Canadian Forces has listed the following orders to be worn in the following manner: National Order of Quebec, Saskatchewan Order of Merit, Order of Ontario, Order of British Columbia, Alberta Order of Excellence, Order of Prince Edward Island, Order of Manitoba, Order of New Brunswick, Order of Nova Scotia and the Order of Newfoundland and Labrador.
 However, the CF has stated that while this is the order of sequence on a ribbon bar, it is unlikely or even impossible that a member will receive a medal or an order from all Canadian provinces.

-Various people who have been awarded provincial orders have been presented with national decorations and orders, such as the Order of Canada.
+Various people who have been awarded provincial orders have also been presented with national decorations and orders, such as the Order of Canada.
 An example of this would be Gordon Lightfoot being awarded the Order of Ontario.
-Lightfoot is also a Companion of the Order of Canada.
+Lightfoot was also a Companion of the Order of Canada.
 Each province has a limit on how many can be awarded with their order per year: Ontario places no limit on the number that can be distributed (although it is usually around 25), Alberta and Saskatchewan are limited to 10 inductees each year, and the territories limit theirs to 3 per year.

+Provincial decorations

+Ontario and Saskatchewan both award decorations in recognition of exceptional and long-term volunteerism.
+The Ontario Medal for Good Citizenship is the Province's oldest award, and pre-dates the Order of Ontario by 13 years.
+The Saskatchewan Volunteer Medal was introduced 10 years after the Saskatchewan Order of Merit.

+Both provincial decorations are merit awards and require a substantial record of civic leadership.
+They are bestowed much more sparingly than the federal Sovereign's Medal for Volunteers.